able-leopard/Andrew-Ng-ML-Exercises/README.md

 Andrew Ng's ML Assignments

 Huge thank you to kaleko (https://github.com/kaleko)!
+Go follow him :)
-A lot of the code was learned from his assignments, go follow him :)
+A large chunk of the code was taken from his assignments.
+I added my own notes and made edits to help with my learning and retention.